zeinabmoawad/Master_Slave_project/README.md

 # Master_Slave_project
-To understand project read PDF attached to repository To run use DevelopmentTB.v to test.
+To understand project read PDF attached to repository.
+To run use DevelopmentTB.v to test.